lbormann/darts-caller/README.md

 ### Sound does not match up calls?!
 Try https://www.audacity.de/ to modify your sound-files.

-## Where can I find additional sounds for ambient or every-dart-sound-effects?
+## Where can I download additional sounds?

 - https://www.101soundboards.com/
 - https://freesound.org